On towers of Isogeny graphs with full level structure: Introduction

-Finally, we study isogeny graphs arising from \textit{oriented supersingular elliptic curves}, which were first introduced in \cite{colokohel}.
-An orientation of a supersingular elliptic curve $E$ is given by an embedding $K\hookrightarrow\End(E)\otimes\QQ$, where $K$ is an imaginary quadratic field.
-The authors of \cite{arpin-et-all} proved that these graphs can be described as volcano graphs, similar to the ordinary isogeny graphs studied in \cite{kohel}.
+In \S\ref{S:orientation}, we study isogeny graphs that arise from \textit{oriented elliptic curves}, which were first introduced in \cite{colokohel}.
+An orientation of an elliptic curve $E$ is given by an embedding $K\hookrightarrow\End(E)\otimes\QQ$, where $K$ is an imaginary quadratic field.
+The structure of these graphs (in the supersingular case) has been studied in \cite[\S4]{onuki}.
+More recently, the authors of \cite{arpin-et-all,arpin-win} described these graphs as volcano graphs, similar to those studied in \cite{kohel}.

 Let $M\ge1$ be an integer that is coprime to $ql$.
-We define the isogeny graphs of oriented supersingular elliptic curves equipped with a $\Gamma(M)$-level structure, which we denote by $\cX_l^q(M)$ (see Definition~\ref{def:oriented-graph-level}).
-We describe the connected components of these graphs explicitly for $M$ sufficiently large.
-In particular, we prove in Theorems~\ref{thm:volcano}, \ref{thm:volcano2}, \ref{thm:volcano3} that depending on the splitting behaviour of $l$ in $K$, a connected component of $\cX_l^q(M)$ is a "double intertwinement" of either a "volcano graph" or a "tectonic volcano" (see Definitions~\ref{def:volcano}, \ref{def:intertwine} and \ref{def:crater} where these concepts are introduced).
+We define the isogeny graphs of oriented elliptic curves equipped with a $\Gamma(M)$-level structure, which we denote by $\cX_l^q(M)$ (see Definition~\ref{def:oriented-graph-level}).
+As in the case of $X_l^q(M)$, each connected component of $\cX_l^q(M)$ is either ordinary or supersingular.
+Furthermore, an imaginary quadratic field $K$ is attached to each connected component, depending on the choice of orientation.
+We describe the connected components of these graphs explicitly.
+In particular, we prove:

+\begin{lthm}[{Theorems~\ref{thm:volcano}, \ref{thm:volcano2} and \ref{thm:volcano3}}] Assume that $M>2$.
+Let $\cY_M$ be a connected component of $\mathcal{X}_l^q(M)$ and let $K$ be the imaginary quadratic field attached to $\cY_N$.
+When $\cY_M$ is supersingular, we have: \begin{itemize} \item If $l$ splits in $K$, $\cY_M$ is the double intertwinement of an infinite tectonic volcano graph. \item If $l$ ramifies in $K$, $\cY_M$ is the double intertwinement of an infinite volcano graph with a connected crater. \item If $l$ is inert in $K$, $\cY_M$ is the double intertwinement of an infinite volcano graph whose crater is disconnected. \end{itemize} When $\cY_M$ is ordinary, we have: \begin{itemize} \item If $l$ splits in $K$, $\cY_M$ is the double intertwinement of a finite tectonic volcano graph. \item If $l$ ramifies in $K$, $\cY_M$ is the double intertwinement of a finite volcano graph with a connected crater. \item $l$ is inert in $K$, $\cY_M$ is the double intertwinement of a finite volcano graph whose crater is disconnected. \end{itemize} \end{lthm} The reader is referred to Definitions~\ref{def:volcano}, \ref{def:intertwine} and \ref{def:crater} where the concepts of "double intertwinement", "volcano graphs", "tectonic volcano graphs", and "craters" are introduced.

-The final result of the present article is an analogue of Theorem~\ref{thmB} for isogeny graphs of oriented supersingular elliptic curve with level structures:
+The final result of the present article is an analogue of Theorem~\ref{thmA} for isogeny graphs of oriented supersingular elliptic curves with level structures: